 \section{Abstract}

 We set out to explore the possibility of investigating the critical behavior of systems with first-order phase transition using deep machine learning.
 We propose a machine learning protocol with ternary classification of instantaneous spin configurations using known values of disordered phase energy and ordered phase energy.
-The trained neural network is used to predict whether a given sample belong to one or the other phase of matter.
-This allows us to estimate the probability that configurations with a certain energy belong to the ordered phase, mixed phase, and disordered phase.
-From these probabilities, we obtained estimates of the values of the critical energies and the latent heat for the Potts model with 10 and 20 components, which undergoes a strong discontinuous transition.
-We also find that the probabilities can reflect geometric transitions in the mixed phase.
+The trained neural network is used to predict whether a given sample belong to one or another phase of matter.
+This allows us to estimate for the first time the probability that configurations with a certain energy belong to the ordered phase, coexistence phase, and disordered phase.
+Based on these probabilities, we obtained estimates of the values of the critical energies and latent heat for the Potts model with 10 and 20 components, which undergoes a strong discontinuous transition.
+We also found that the probabilities may reflect geometric transitions in the coexistence phase.